6.2.5 Access to employer records

 Officers, authorised in writing by the Registrar, have the power to enter employers' premises and to access documents (section 61(1)).
-Officers can inspect, examine and copy documents that are relevant to the payer.
+Officers can inspect, examine, take extracts from, or make copies of, any documents that are relevant to the payer.
 They cannot gather information on any other person.
 Officers cannot remove documents.

 Section 61 only applies to premises where the employer's records are kept (usually the employer's business premises).
-Where the relevant salary and wage records are in some other place (for example, the offices of the employer's accountant or the employer's home) officers may access those premises.
+Where the relevant salary and wage records are in some other place (e.g the offices of the employer's accountant or the employer's home) officers may access those premises.

 Authorised officers do not have power under the child support legislation to access the premises of banks and other financial institutions, parents, or any other third party.
 Officers can only access the premises of a bank or financial institution where the institution is the employer of the payer and the salary and wages records are held on the premises.